LATMiX: Learnable Affine Transformations for Microscaling Quantization of LLMs: Impact Statement

 Where, $q_k$ is the quantized value in the interval between $l_k$ to $u_k$ and in the last step in Eq. \eqref{eq:local_q_error_bound} we upper bound the probability over the interval between $u_k$ to $l_k$ as we assume that the probability density can be bounded by some constant.
 Combining Eq.\eqref{eq:local_q_error_bound}, \eqref{eq:transformation_of_rv}, \eqref{eq:split_block_error} and \eqref{eq:matrix_projection} results in:

 In \eqref{eq:last_step}, the first equality follows from the definition of MX quantization in \eqref{eq:q_mx}, and the second inequality follows from the definition of the floor function. \end{proof} Lemma~\ref{lemma:q_error_base} establishes the first part of Theorem~\ref{thm:q_error_base}, namely inequality~\eqref{eq:bound_mx}.
-To prove the second part of Theorem~\ref{thm:q_error_base}, we now present and prove an upper bound on the expected maximum of a sub-Gaussian vector. \begin{lemma} Let $\y\in\mathbb{R}^B$ be a random vector with mean $\vectorsym{\mu}$, $\norm{X}_{\psi_2} $ is sub-Gaussian norm of random variable $X$.
-Assume that $\y$ is a sub-Gaussian random vector.
-Then,
+To prove the second part of Theorem~\ref{thm:q_error_base}, we now present and prove an upper bound on the expected maximum of a $\psi_{\alpha}$ distributions.